 Once learned, practicing meditation, can be used at any time and in many circumstances to stop your brain from affecting your mood, worrying you, and causing stress.
 It’s like being able to ‘calm’ it at will.

-The realization that contentedness and being present are the true keys to happiness and not the constant chasing of possessions and personal recognition, can be life-changing for many.
+Once you realize that contentedness and being present are the true keys to happiness and not the constant chasing of possessions and personal recognition, it can be life-changing for many.

 There are varied reasons why meditation is becoming increasingly popular and appealing to more and more people.
 You may want to find peace, calm your mind, be healthier, learn how to focus, overcome anxiety, find life-balance, or grow spiritually.